Freddie Mac Workforce Housing Mezzanine Loans

 Freddie Mac Workforce Housing Mezzanine Financing

-Sample Freddie Mac Terms For Workforce Housing Mezzanine Loans
+Sample Freddie Mac Terms for Workforce Housing Mezzanine Loans in 2023

 Size: Varies based on LTV and DSCR requirements.